Clinamenic/GFEL/content/index.md

 ![](assets/gfel-bouldercircle.jpg)

 ---
-## Featured Resource: GreenPill podcast "Ethereum Localism" Guest Season
+## Featured Resource: GreenPill podcast "Ethereum Localism" Guest Season Hosted by Ethereal Forest

 Listen to Season 8, Episode 1 of the [GreenPill podcast](https://pod.link/1609313639) as Portland's Ethereal Forest DAO contributors Macks, Josh and Alex dive into an exploration of the many dimensions of the question: "**What is Ethereum Localism?**"